 Jars/containers: You have to have somewhere to put the goods once you’ve scooped them.
 We love using old jars from spaghetti sauce, jelly, etc. Plastic containers are also great.
 Make sure to vary height and capacity with the ones you pick.

-Mini Construction Trucks: Ok so this is a bit out there but it’s for real – we rarely have a sensory activity without construction equipment being added.
-Even if it’s not until the very end, my son grabs for his diggers if sensory bases are involved.
+Mini Construction Trucks: We rarely have a sensory activity without construction equipment being added.
+Even if it’s not until the very end, my kids grab for diggers, always.

 Store it all together for quick and easy sensory fun.

 When I need a moment of toddler independent playtime, I grab for a sensory bin.
 In less than a minute, I have a fun play area set up for my son and these bins just don’t get old.